couchbaselabs/ansible-couchbase-server/examples/README_VAGRANT.md

 ## Notes

 0. The project is confirmed to function with the following software versions:
-  * Ansible version 1.7.2
+  * Ansible version 1.8.1
-  * VirtualBox version 4.3.16
+  * VirtualBox version 4.3.20
-  * Vagrant version 1.6.5
+  * Vagrant version 1.7.0
   * Vagrant Hosts version 2.2.3
-1. The project uses CentOS 6.4 and Ubuntu 12.04 as these are the supported platforms which are listed on the Couchbase Server package downloads page (CentOS 6 and Ubuntu 12.04 to be specific)
+1. The project uses CentOS 6.5 and Ubuntu 12.04 as these are among the supported major versions of platforms which are listed on the Couchbase Server package downloads page
+   (CentOS 6 and Ubuntu 12.04 to be specific).
 2. The `bin/preinstall` shell script performs the following actions for you:
  * Adds each node's host information to the host machine's `/etc/hosts`
  * Ensures the correct permissions on Vagrant SSH private key